Honeypot: Your Secret Weapon to Easily Identify Bots

 A recent study from Cornell University, shows that bots are far more successful at completing CAPTCHA then humans.
 Thus, using it may even be counter-productive by causing you to believe your leads are more qualified, while, in fact, it could be the opposite.

 Image: success rates of CAPTCHA by bots and humans

 A honeypot is a technique designed to attract and trap form bots and other types of web bots.

-On the other hand, a honeypot enables the bot to actually submit the form successfully and it adds an identifier for the advertisers to show that it was completed by a bot.
+On the other hand, a honeypot enables the bot to actually submit the form successfully and you can capture additional identifiers, such as IP address, to potentially block that user or source in the future.

 How to create a powerful honeypot

 It works by adding a “hidden” field in the CSS.
 This field is invisible to humans, but since bots read the HTML on the page, they see the field and fill it out.
 When you review the results, any traffic that completed the form is fraudulent and you should immediately pause all campaigns from those sources (You should also get a refund.
 Here’s how to get a refund from Google Ads)